Oak Flat. Photo Credit: EcoFlight

 Resolution Copper plans to utilize block caving, a mining process that has been called upside down, or inverted, open pit mining.
 The method involves undercutting the orebody (the portion of the earth containing the copper) to make it collapse in a series of chambers, or block caves.
 The collapse breaks up the ore, which is then transported to the surface for processing.
 The collapse is not limited to the orebody—the surface ultimately subsides.
 In this case, the Resolution Copper mine is expected to leave a crater more than a mile wide and 1,000 feet deep.
 The block cave process also uses—and pollutes—vast quantities of water.
 The Resolution mine, in the arid Arizona landscape, will require 6.5 billion gallons of water per year.

-The San Carlos Apache Tribe is leading the fight to stop the mine through repeal of the Southeast Arizona Land Exchange and Conservation Act.
+Meanwhile, the San Carlos Apache Tribe is leading the fight to stop the mine through repeal of the Southeast Arizona Land Exchange and Conservation Act.
 Representative Raul Grijalva (D-AZ) and Senator Bernie Sanders (I-VT) have taken up the fight, each sponsoring the Save Oak Flat Act in his chamber of Congress.

 Don’t Miss Out on Public Lands News!